JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #8 - Writing the code

 Go through and write your functional code in the methods for the controllers and services.
-Remove the 501 - Not implemented response from the method, and the corresponding response outcomes from the swagger configuration (again, I would suggest doing this in the [swagger editor](http://editor.swagger.io)).
+Remove the 501 - Not implemented response from the method, and the corresponding response outcomes from the Swagger configuration (again, I would suggest doing this in the [swagger editor](http://editor.swagger.io)).
 Commit as you go.

 ## An Example